DanteHealy/Finance-Transformation/README.md

 The subect involves "Finance Transformation" which I'm passionate about and is my current target career.
 I've included my bio and contact in case this webpage interests anyone who might be looking for a Finance change agent.

+As this is my first project I've elected to keep things as simple as possible whilst trying to apply as much design cues as appropriate in order to attract users to my webpage.

 ## User Experience (UX)
+The purpose of this website is to build my personal brand by leveraging my knowledge of Finance transformation, through:
+ - Highlighting the challenges some Finance organisations have with modernising and
-The purpose of this website is to build my personal brand by leveraging my knowledge of Finance transformation and communicate my value by educating Finance professionals on how to effectively link strategy to execution through the use of target operating models.
+ - Communicating my value by educating Finance professionals on how to effectively link strategy to execution through the application of the target operating model and project management frameworks.
+In essence I am planning to use this website as a content marketing campaign with my skills as the product which I will post on LinkedIn to demonstrate my knowledge of Finance and strategic change programmes and projects with contact details should anyone want to reach out to me.

 - As a Finance Leader, I can learn about what makes a Finance Transformation successful so that I can apply best practice in my plans to design and deliver effective change.
+I may want to engage Dante for a transformation project in the future.
 - As a Finance Professional, I can learn about “Finance Transformation” so that I can decide if it’s a suitable career path for me.
-If it resonates I might also follow Dante for more thought leadership.
+If it resonates I might also follow Dante for more thought leadership or reach out for career advice.
-- As a recruiter and employer I can evaluate Dante's expertise with delivering Finance Transformation and contact him for further opportunities.
+- As a recruiter or employer of Finance professionals I can evaluate Dante's expertise with respect to delivering Finance Transformation and contact him for further opportunities.

 ### Wireframes